QEDteam/qed-currency-converter/README.md

 const config = {
     // Application route which needs to return json with rate value ex. { rate: 1.8 }
     route:'/api/currencies/rate',

+    // Whether rate will be displayed (true/false) displayRate:true,

     // Currency list, iso name is sent to previously defined route ex ${route}?from="eur"&to="usd"
     currencies: [